bytebase/bytebase.com/content/blog/postgres-vs-mysql.md

 - [Why Uber Engineering Switched from Postgres to MySQL](https://www.uber.com/en-SG/blog/postgres-to-mysql-migration/)
 - [The Part of PostgreSQL We Hate the Most](https://ottertune.com/blog/the-part-of-postgresql-we-hate-the-most/)

-Unless your business reaches uber-like scale, the sheer database performance is not a deciding factor.
+Unless your business reaches Uber-like scale, the sheer database performance is not a deciding factor.
-Commpanies like [Instagram](https://instagram-engineering.com/sharding-ids-at-instagram-1cf5a71e5a5c), [Notion](https://www.notion.so/blog/sharding-postgres-at-notion) also able to herd postgres at super scale.
+Companies like [Instagram](https://instagram-engineering.com/sharding-ids-at-instagram-1cf5a71e5a5c), [Notion](https://www.notion.so/blog/sharding-postgres-at-notion) also able to herd
+Postgres at super scale.

 ## Features